 How Does the Government Balance the Fiscal Deficit?

 A fiscal deficit is one of the challenges to long-term economic stability in a country, and governments use several strategies to do it properly.
 One such traditional approach is revenue collection through means like improving tax compliance, broadening the tax base, or raising indirect taxes.
-Ideally, governments may also reduce non-essential expenditures and make sure that money is spent on infrastructure, health, and education, which play important roles in enhancing economic growth.
+Ideally, governments may also reduce non-essential expenditures and make sure that money is spent on infrastructure, health, and education, which play important roles in enhancing economic growth and development.
 This can be achieved through borrowing, either locally or internationally.
 However, this has to be done in a prudent manner so as not to delve into unsustainable levels of debt.

 Strategies to Balance Fiscal Deficit